 - Featured at “A Celebration of NC Songwriters,” sponsored by Six String Presents at the Cary Theater, with Wyatt Easterling, Kirk Ridge, Rebekah Todd, and Dean Driver

-- Reached number 15 on the folk DJ charts in January 2017 with Awake Again
+- Debut album Awake Again reached number 15 on the Folk DJ charts, January 2017

 Taylor is president and webmaster for the North Carolina Songwriters Co-op and board member and webmaster for the Southeast Regional Folk Alliance (SERFA), a regional chapter of Folk Alliance International.
-She lives in Pittsboro, NC.
+She lives with her husband in Pittsboro, NC.